+The system is capable of 1080p/29.97, 720p/29.97, 1080i/59.94, 720p/59.94, and 3G 1080p/59.94.
 Each camera is shipped with the requested output format pre-selected.
-It is not recommended that output format be changed in the field because the possibility exists that you will cycle through a menu that puts the camera in a mode that some piece of gear in your signal path does not support.
+It is not recommended that the output format be changed in the field because the possibility exists that you will cycle through a menu that puts the camera in a mode that some piece of gear in your signal path does not support.
 If you make a change that causes your monitor to blank out, you may be able to simply cycle through options (using the [◄] or [▶] button) until the picture comes back.
-If that does not work, a monitor that supports all possible camera outputs (including 1080p/29.97, 720p/29.97, and 3G 1080p/59.94) is required.
+If that does not work, a monitor that supports all possible camera outputs is required.

-- 1) Connect the monitor directly to the female BNC camera output on the Camera Breakout Cable.
+- 1) Connect the monitor directly to the BNC output of the Transmitter or Receiver.
 The rest of the system must remain connected.
-This will enable you to view the camera output directly on the monitor while maintaining the data connection to operate the menu. - 2) Using the FiOPS Tablet Controller connected to the Receiver, navigate to [MAIN MENU] > [IMAGE CONTROL] > [FRAME RATE] and use [◀] or [▶] to select [HD1080I59] or [HD720P59]. - 3) Reconnect the camera output.
+This will enable you to view the camera output directly on the monitor while maintaining the data connection to operate the menu. - 2) Using the FiOPS Tablet Controller connected to the Receiver, navigate to [MAIN MENU] > [IMAGE CONTROL] > [FRAME RATE] and use [◀] or [▶] to select the desired output format.